chapmanb/bcbio.variation/README.md

        ref: Reference genome in FASTA format.
        intervals: Intervals to process in BED format (optional).
        align: Alignments for all calls in BAM format (optional).
+       summary-level: Amount of summary information to provide, [full,quick] (default:full)
+       approach: Type of comparison to do [compare,grade].
+Default compare.
        calls: # two or more calls to compare
          - name: Name of call type
            file: One or more input files in VCF format